 King Records Jazz Legacy Tweet #17

-Earl “Fatha” Hines (piano) and His Orchestra (with Bennie Green, trombone) recorded a 1953 King session in New York City for Sugar Ray Robinson that was produced by Henry Glover = three songs including “Knock Him Down Whiskey.”
-Two of these songs, by the way, would be included on a French EP that also featured a pair of tracks from none other than Mickey Rooney (“Alimony Blues“)!
+Earl “Fatha” Hines (piano) and His Orchestra (including Bennie Green, trombone, and backing vocalists, The Ray Charles Singers) recorded a May 22, 1953 session in New York City for Sugar Ray Robinson (“greatest boxer of all time“) that was produced by Henry Glover, who waxed a total of four songs, including “I Shoulda Been On My Merry Way” and “Knock Him Down Whiskey” — A and B sides of a King 45 that were both co-written by Glover (although withheld from release for five years, oddly).
+Both of these songs, by the way, would be included on a French EP that also featured a pair of tracks from none other than Mickey Rooney (“Alimony Blues“)!

 King Records Jazz Legacy Tweet #18